ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 ### Community Content

-Templates made by other Core Creators to be shared in the community can be found in the Core Content tab.
+Templates made by other Core Creators to be shared in the community can be found in the Community Content tab.

 ### Project Content